WINE 7003 - Australian Wine in the Asian Century

 The 13 one hour lectures will be scheduled over 10 occasions as set out in the timetable.

 The two weekend two day workshops (4 days @ 6.5 hours) will be scheduled as set out in the timetable.

 External students can access lecture recordings via Myuni as an alternative to lecture attendance.

 External students unable to travel to Adaelaide for the workshops can participate through live streaming arrangements.

 In addition to these contact hours students are required to undertake private study encompassing the course readings, researching and writing assignments, study and exam preparation to make up the balance of the 156 hour minimum workload for this course.

 Topic 1 Rise of Asian economies as a driver of demand growth for premium wine

 Discussion Question: What are the drivers of increasing wine demand in Asian markets?
 How is Asian demand changing the global wine market?

 Topic 2 Wine in Asia – cultural relevance, consumption, production, trade.
 Consumer wine preferences – prestige versus taste.
-Future wine potential in Asian markets.

 Discussion Question: How different are consumer preferences and consumption behaviours in Asian markets?
 Is the perceived luxury status of wine the primary determinant of consumer behaviour?